 If you’re in a rush and just toss all of the galangal pieces into one large container or bag, be prepared for them to all stick together once they are frozen, causing you to fight with it to get the piece you need.

-Instead, you’ll want to store each galangal portion individually to prevent future struggles and having to unnecessarily thaw more that you need.
+Instead, you’ll want to store each galangal portion individually to prevent future struggles and having to unnecessarily thaw more than you need.
 As an added bonus, frozen galangal will be less prone to freezer burn and crystals when individually wrapped in quality plastic wrap.

 The easiest and best way to do this is to use an ice cube tray to separate your portion sizes until they’re completely frozen, and then wrap each piece in high-quality plastic wrap.
 You can also use separate freezing containers or freezer-safe Ziploc bags if you’ve got small ones.